METok: Multi-Stage Event-based Token Compression for Efficient Long Video Understanding: Experiments

 In the prefilling stage, we introduce a hierarchical token pruning mechanism guided by text-visual attention scores and event importance, dynamically dropping low-relevance visual tokens.
 This approach further reduces FLOPs and KV Cache by 72.3\% without sacrificing accuracy.
 Lastly, in the decoding stage, METok refines KV Cache retention by discarding tokens from shallower layers that no longer contribute to final outputs, resulting in an additional 92.5\% cut in KV Cache usage.
 These tailored strategies at each stage precisely eliminate invalid visual tokens while retaining content critical for downstream tasks.

 \textbf{Temporal Event Segmentation.} We also compare various event segmentation strategies on LLaVA-OneVision-7B.
 As shown in Figure \ref{fig:ablation_event}, uniform segmentation lowers FLOPs to 27.9\% of the baseline but noticeably hurts performance, while random segmentation further reduces FLOPs to 21.1\% yet also degrades accuracy.
-In contrast, our temporal segmentation strategy strikes the best balance by reducing FLOPs to 27.7\% while outperforming the other methods on both MLVU and VideoMME.
+In contrast, our temporal segmentation strategy strikes the optimal balance by reducing FLOPs to 27.7\% while outperforming the other methods on both MLVU and VideoMME benchmarks.

 \textbf{Key Visual-Text Semantic Identification.} We further investigate the impact of key visual-text semantic identification at the vision encoding stage.
 As shown in Table~\ref{tab:ablation_key}, randomly designating key events or frames reduces FLOPs but results in unstable performance; choosing both events and frames at random yields even lower costs but significantly degrades accuracy.
 These drops highlight the importance of \textit{structured, semantic-aware selection}.
-In contrast, METok identifies semantically key events and frames, retaining only the most relevant tokens.

-\textbf{Adaptive Pooling Strategy.} We ablate the adaptive pooling strategy by varying the pooling strides($s_1,s_2$), with the key event ratio $\alpha=0.5$ fixed.
+In contrast, METok identifies semantically key events and frames, retaining only the most relevant tokens. \textbf{Adaptive Pooling Strategy.} We ablate the adaptive pooling strategy by varying the pooling strides($s_1,s_2$), with the key event ratio $\alpha=0.5$ fixed.
 As shown in Figure~\ref{fig:adaptive_pooling}, smaller strides retain more visual detail and improve performance, while larger strides result in lower FLOPs at the cost of degraded accuracy.
 The consistent trade-off across settings confirms that METok's adaptive pooling strategy effectively balances efficiency and semantic preservation, validating the overall effectiveness of the proposed design.
 Notably, even under highly aggressive pooling settings that reduce FLOPs to less than 10\% of the base model, METok retains reasonable performance, highlighting its stability to hyperparameter choices.

 \textbf{Hierarchical Token Pruning.} An ablation study on hierarchical token pruning with LLaVA-OneVision-7B (Table~\ref{tab:ablation_layers}) demonstrates the importance of aligning pruning with the LLM’s evolving semantic focus.
 Shallow pruning, which removes tokens aggressively in early layers, yields greater FLOPs savings but severely degrades accuracy by discarding critical low-level features too soon.
 Deep pruning, performed in later layers, better preserves essential information but reduces fewer FLOPs.
 In contrast, a balanced strategy achieves the best trade-off, cutting FLOPs to 27.7\% while maintaining the baseline MLVU score of 64.7.
 By progressively pruning across all layers and dynamically adjusting token retention based on text-visual attention scores, METok prevents premature or excessive pruning, thus optimizing efficiency without sacrificing accuracy.